Argentina gets second reprieve from U.S. court on debt payment

 | NEW YORK

-NEW YORK A U.S. appeals court on Tuesday refused to order Argentina to post a security deposit as the country seeks to overturn a court ruling that it pay investors $1.33 billion on defaulted bonds.
+NEW YORK A U.S. appeals court on Tuesday refused to order Argentina to post a security deposit as the country seeks to overturn a court ruling that it pay investors $1.33 billion (826.2 million pounds) on defaulted bonds.

 So-called holdout investors have tried to force Argentina to deposit $250 million while the country appeals last month's order by a U.S. judge that it pay the creditors the full value of the bonds left over from a massive 2002 default.